imagej/imagej.github.io/pages/ImageJA.md

   - When launching a text editor, in many cases ImageJA will now choose Fiji's Script Editor, if available, instead of the old AWT based ImageJ editor.
-  - ImageJA has an easy Plugin installer via  (ImageJ only has that drag-n-drop thingie).
+  - ImageJA has an easy Plugin installer via {% include bc content="Plugins | Install PlugIn..." %} (ImageJ only has that drag-n-drop thingie).
   - The instance listener is RMI-based with ImageJA, so there is no security issue with it.